 Compatibility

-ADLX features forward and backward compatibility for ADLX dependent applications, including compatibility for system installed AMD drivers.
+ADLX provides forward and backward compatibility for ADLX dependent applications, including compatibility for system installed AMD drivers.
 An application using ADLX will run as expected when installed on a system with a newer AMD driver version.
-If the application is installed on a system with an older AMD driver version, the application will run with reduced functionality and support for some interfaces.
+If the application is installed on a system with an older AMD driver version, the application will run with reduced functionality, supporting only the interfaces from the ADLX version installed with the older AMD driver.

 When new functionalities are introduced, they are provided in new interfaces.
 ADLX interfaces are locked and do not change; all in-application ADLX code will continue to compile throughout future versions of the ADLX SDK.